Get insider access

 TRUTHEAR x Crinacle ZERO: RED

 If you prefer a sound closer to our Harman-based target, you'll want to check out the TRUTHEAR x Crinacle ZERO: RED over the Sennheiser IE 200.
-While both buds are similarly comfortable and well-built, you get a better bass response from the TRUTHEAR x Crinacle as well as a flatter mid range, so vocals and instruments are more present in the mix rather than nudged back like the Sennheiser.
-You may still prefer the Sennheiser's sound if you're looking for a bit less bass than our target and a more recessed treble to help keep ear fatigue at bay if you're monitoring a show.
+While both buds are similarly comfortable and well-built, the TRUTHEAR x Crinacle has a punchier bass and a bit more detail in the treble range.
+However, you may still prefer the Sennheiser's sound if you're looking for a bit less bass than our target and a more recessed treble to help keep ear fatigue at bay if you're monitoring a show.

 MOONDROP Blessing 3